KulkarniAtharva/Midas/README.md

 A digital water board that enables the Gram Panchayat to take effective decision on water management for the village.

-- Showcasing the status of water availability and demand of the village.
+- Showcasing the status of water availability & demand of the village.
 - Providing advisories to optimize demand as per the water availability.
 - Showcasing the probable impact of the advisories on the ground water through simulations